KunkunYang/KunkunYang.github.io/_pages/about.md

 # Recent News
+* July, 2022.
+I serve as the Event Co-Chair of the Chinese Track of iConference 2023.
+We welcome your participation: https://ischools.org/Chinese-Research-Papers
 * December, 2021.
 I joined the School of Information Resource Management, Renmin University of China.
 * March, 2021.
 I attended iConference 2021.
 * July, 2020.
 I attended the Frontier of Space Econometrics Summer School, Peking University.